pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

     - `MY-REGISTRY-USER` is the user with write access to MY-REGISTRY.
     - `MY-REGISTRY-PASSWORD` is the password for `MY-REGISTRY-USER`.
     - `MY-REGISTRY` is your own registry.
-    - `VERSION` is your Trivy Scanner version.
+    - `VERSION` is your Trivy version.
 For example, `0.1.4-alpha.6`.
-    - `TARGET-REPOSITORY` is your target repository, a directory or repository on `MY-REGISTRY` that serves as the location for the installation files for Trivy Scanner.
+    - `TARGET-REPOSITORY` is your target repository, a directory or repository on `MY-REGISTRY` that serves as the location for the installation files for Trivy.

 2. Install the Carvel tool imgpkg CLI.
 See [Deploying Cluster Essentials v1.4](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.4/cluster-essentials/deploy.html#optionally-install-clis-onto-your-path-6).